You can use tool hooks to perform validation, logging, or any other logic before or after a tool is called.

 return function_call(**arguments)

 You can assign tool hooks on agents and teams.
-The tool hooks will be applied to all tools in the agent or team.
+The tool hooks will be applied to all tool calls made by the agent or team.

 For example: